shoestringlab/gadget-ui/README.md

  - jQuery UI
  - jQuery addRule
  - jQuery Encoder ( OWASP )
+ - jQuery Placeholder
  - jQuery Shadow Animation
+ - Promise polyfill

+Support for older browsers ( esp IE 7, IE 8 ) has been enabled by including a dependency on jQuery 1.10, which will support these older browsers.
+If you need to support older browsers, you need to use jQuery 1.10, otherwise you can use jQuery 2.x.

+The display components require jQuery UI support, specifically these jQuery UI components:
+- UI Core
+- Widget
+- Position
+- Autcomplete
+- Menu
+- Effects Core
+- Blind effect

+A custom jQuery UI build of these components currently results in 48 KB .js and 15 KB .css minified files.
+While these dependencies may change, if you wish to minimize bandwidth usage, you can forego the 240 KB + 30 KB download of a full jQuery UI install.

 See bower.json mainfest for details.

+**Browser Compatibility**

+gadget-ui has been tested working with the following browsers:

+- Chrome 49
+- Brave 0.8.3
+- Safari 9
+- Firefox 45
+- Microsoft Edge
+- Opera 36
+- Internet Explorer 7-11*

+* IE 7, 8 have been tested using IE 9 testing mode for IE 7 and IE 8

+Compatibility issues:

+- Internet Explorer 7-9

+	- ComboBox
+		- Custom select arrow is not supported

+	- TextInput
+		- Mouseover target on label may be shifted at higher font sizes

+- Internet Explorer 8

+	- Bubble
+		- arrow is squaared
+		- border color is incorrectly displayed

+- Internet Explorer 7

+	- Bubble is not currently supported

 **Usage**